UPDATE: FEB 2019.

 Mt Sutro is squarely in San Francisco’s fog belt, and one of the most ethereal aspects of this forest is watching the fog blow in.
 In addition to the winter rain, the forest is watered by the summer and fall fog, making it functionally a Cloud Forest.
 On a foggy day, inside the forest may be the most beautiful place in all San Francisco.
 (Muddy, but ethereal.)

 Over forty-five species of birds frequent the woods, and its sounds are bird-twitter, the creaking of the trees, the rustling of leaves, and if you are fortunate, the hammering of the downy woodpecker or at dusk, the soft resonant hooting of the Great Horned Owl.

-Of the 80 acres, 61 belongs to UCSF, which has committed to maintain it as open space, but is planning to cut down thousands of the trees on around 25 acres.
+Of the 80 acres, 61 belong to UCSF, which has committed to maintain it as open space, but is planning to cut down thousands of the trees.
 (The effort to provide information and to save the forest has its website at http://www.SaveSutro.com)

 Another 12 contiguous acres belongs to the City, and is officially called the Interior Green Belt, together with 7 acres of tree across Clarendon Avenue.
 Trails in both areas offer access to hikers.
 The trails are maintained by the volunteer group Sutro Stewards.
 (They encourage UCSF’s plan to transform the forest into a park.)

 [Go HERE for hiking information – how to get there, what to wear, where to park.]